Also known as the Arctic Skua, they aggressively protect their nests - be careful!

 Although populations are generally stable, the population of parasitic jaegers in Iceland has suffered a population crash since the early years of the 21st century and they are now listed as “Endangered” here.

-Highlights where the Parasitic Jaeger can be seen
+Spots where the Parasitic Jaeger can be observed

 Ahlstrandodden and Bamsebu